Royal Bank of Scotland: Branding

 RBS logo with Scottish Gaelic text in Portree.

 The Royal Bank of Scotland Group uses branding developed for the Bank on its merger with the National Commercial Bank of Scotland in 1969.
-The Group's logo takes the form of an abstract symbol of four inward-pointing arrows known as the "Daisy Wheel" and is based on an arrangement of 36 piles of coins in a 6 by 6 square, representing the accumulation and concentration of wealth by the Group.
-The Daisy Wheel logo was later adopted by Royal Bank of Scotland Group subsidiaries Ulster Bank in Ireland, Citizens Financial Group in the United States and, until it was sold in 2010, payment processing company Worldpay.
+The Group's logo takes the form of an abstract symbol of four inward-pointing arrows known as the "Daisy Wheel" and is based on an arrangement of 36 piles of coins in a 6 by 6 square, representing "the accumulation and concentration of wealth by the Group".
+The Daisy Wheel logo was later adopted by Royal Bank of Scotland Group subsidiaries Ulster Bank in Ireland, Citizens Financial Group in the United States - which as of 2026 still uses the logo as part of its branding despite RBS selling its remaining stake in the company in 2019.
+Until it was sold in 2010, payment processing company Worldpay also used the logo.

-From 2003, the bank began to move away from referring to both the Group brand and its retail banking brand as "The Royal Bank of Scotland", instead of using the "RBS" initialism.
+From 2003, the bank began to move away from referring to both the Group brand and its retail banking brand as "The Royal Bank of Scotland", instead using the "RBS" initialism.
 This was intended to support the positioning of the bank as a Global financial services player as opposed to its roots as a national bank, however, "The Royal Bank of Scotland" continued to be used alongside the RBS initialism, with both appearing on bank signage.

 In spring 2014 the full bank name returned to print and television advertising in the form of a new logo with the omission of "The".
 In August 2016, Ross McEwan confirmed that the bank would use the full name for its business in Scotland in lieu of the RBS acronym, to distance the bank from its previous global expansion plans.

 Royal Bank of Scotland sponsored the Williams F1 team from 2005 until the end of 2010.
 They also were the title sponsor for the Canadian Grand Prix from 2005 until the end of 2008.
 They have supported tennis player Andy Murray since he was aged 13.